voltie-eu/homeassistant-voltie_charger/README.md

-# 🏠 Custom Home Assistant Integration — Voltie Charger
+# 🏠 Home Assistant Integration — Voltie Charger

-A custom integration for [Home Assistant](https://www.home-assistant.io) that lets you montitor and control your Voltie Charger.
+An integration for [Home Assistant](https://www.home-assistant.io) that lets you montitor and control your Voltie Charger.

 ---